 Applicants must first apply to Sheffield Hallam for a place on our PhD programme.
-Please state clearly in your email that you would like to be considered for a White Rose Social Sciences DTP studentship.
+Please state clearly in your application that you would like to be considered for a White Rose Social Sciences DTP studentship.
 If you would like to be considered for one of the WRDTP/Stuart Hall Foundation Awards, please also state this in your application.

-- Sheffield Institute of Education (SIoE) - Dr Gill Adams email@example.com
+Sheffield Institute of Education (SIoE) - Dr Caron Carter firstname.lastname@example.org

-- Centre for Regional Economic and Social Research (CRESR) - Dr Will Eadson firstname.lastname@example.org
+Centre for Regional Economic and Social Research (CRESR) - Dr Sadie Parr email@example.com

 Terms and Conditions

 - Sheffield Hallam University's terms and conditions and student regulations